The ABC of Service Request Management

 1. Ticket Management - The tool offers a powerful ticketing system for end-users from all departments to easily submit their requests and agents to prioritize and manage them accordingly.
 This works along its workflow automation features, enabling you to automatically route tickets, streamline standard tasks, and improve your overall Ticket Queue Management

-2. Self-service portal and knowledge base - On InvGate Service Desk, you can design your self-service portal according to your needs for customers to easily track and, when possible, solve their requests.
+2. Self-service portal and knowledge base - On InvGate Service Management, you can design your self-service portal according to your needs for customers to easily track and, when possible, solve their requests.
 This includes a centralized knowledge base that brings together insights and tools on how to solve common tickets, also helping to reduce your Ticket Volume.

 3. Reports and analytics - As we mentioned, constant improvement is a key element to keep Service Request Management aligned with your business goals.
-You can easily track your chosen help desk metrics on InvGate Service Desk through its customizable dashboards and reports and share them with your team members to find areas for improvement.
+You can easily track your chosen help desk metrics on InvGate Service Management through its customizable dashboards and reports and share them with your team members to find areas for improvement.

-This is just a brief review of what InvGate Service Desk can do for your Service Management practices.
+This is just a brief review of what InvGate Service Management can do for your Service Management practices.
 If you want to further explore the tools possibilities, you can book a quick call with our experts (no fine print, we swear).

 Wrapping up